True North Kitchen

 Instructions

-• Whisk the flour, baking powder and salt together in a medium bowl.
+• Whisk the cake flour, all-purpose flour, baking powder and salt together in a medium bowl.
 Set aside.
+Heat the milk and butter in a small saucepan over low heat until the butter is melted.
+Add the vanilla and set aside.

-• Pour mixture into the prepared pan and even out the top.
-It will be a thin layer of batter.
-Transfer to the oven and bake until the cake is firm and springs back when touched, about 12-15 minutes.
+• Transfer the cake batter to the prepared pan and smooth out the top.
+Transfer to the oven and bake until the cake is set in the middle and beginning to turn golden brown, about 12 minutes.

 Notes